FeitianSmartcardReader/FEITIAN_MOBILE_READERS/iOS SDK/iReader for Appstore/Readme.txt

 	OC demo using for Appstore, the binary can download from: https://itunes.apple.com/us/app/irockey301/id525954151?mt=8

-Swift demo, we only for demo show, it includes basic function.
+Swift demo, it includes basic function.